raitonoberu/sptlrx/README.md

   players: []
 ```

 Linux only.
 System player that supports MPRIS protocol will be used.
-You can also specify a whitelist of players to use, example: `players: [rhythmbox, spotifyd]`.
+You can also specify a whitelist of players to use, example: `players: [rhythmbox, spotifyd, ncspot]`.
 Run `playerctl -l` to get the names.

 ### Browser